kgoldstein21/Dream-Time-Machine/README.md

 ## Deployment

-To run the program, just download the repository, and open up `interface.py`.
+To run the program, just download the repository, and open up `interface.py` and play the python file in terminal.
 Then sit back, get up, dance around, do whatever you feel as the program creates an entertaining visual addition to the tunes.

 ## System Architecture